TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 UI (on browser)  ->  API (on server)  ->  database
 ```

 The API should be stateless.
 That is, services that implement the API should not keep any state in memory or on local disk between requests.
-This is explained in more detail in [Appendix B](b-software-design.md#api-design).
+This is explained in more detail in [appendix B](b-software-design.md#api-design).

 TODO: Some tips for debugging.